chromium/badssl.com/README.md

 2. Clone into the badssl repo by running `git clone https://github.com/chromium/badssl.com && cd badssl.com`.

-3. In order to access the various badssl subdomains locally you will need to add them to your [system hosts file](http://bencane.com/2013/10/29/managing-dns-locally-with-etchosts/).
+3. In order to access the various badssl subdomains locally you will need to add them to your [system hosts file](https://bencane.com/2013/10/29/managing-dns-locally-with-etchosts/).
 Run `make list-hosts` and copy and paste the output into `/etc/hosts`.

 4. Start Docker by running `make serve`.

 5. You can now navigate to `badssl.test` in your browser, and you should see a certificate error.

 6. The badssl root certificate is at `certs/sets/test/gen/crt/ca-root.crt`.
 In order to get the rest of the badssl subdomains working, you will need to add this to your machine's list of trusted certificates.

-##### Mac OS X
+    - #### macOS X
       Save `certs/sets/test/gen/crt/ca-root.crt` to your Desktop and drag it into the program Keychain Access.
 A <b>BadSSL Root Certificate Authority</b> entry should appear in the list.
 Double-click on this entry and select "Always Trust" from the drop-down menu next to "When using this certificate."
 Close the window to save your changes.

 7. In order to preserve the root certificate even after running `make clean`, run: